Other Magic

 Spirit

-Manifested being is the threshold between the indivisible unity of the Great Spirit, which constitutes the potential ground of being, and an infinite number of aspects through which it knows itself via self-knowledge.
+Manifest being constitutes a Threshold between the undivided unity of the Great Spirit, which forms the potential ground of being, and the infinite multitude of aspects through which It carries out Its self-knowledge.

-This transition — from integral unity to differentiated multiplicity — is, in fact, the initial act of creation — it consists in the birth of a primordial duality: a multitude of subjects of self-knowledge — Monads — and a multitude of objects of that knowledge — energies.
+This transition — from integral unity to differentiated multiplicity — properly speaking, the initial act of creation as such — consists in the birth of a primordial duality: a multitude of subjects of self-knowledge —Monads, and a multitude of objects of that knowledge —energies.

-Note that even this primary act of creation is not a “decay” or a “fragmentation” of the Great Spirit as such, but only brings its supra-being and supraconsciousness into an “active” phase.
-In other words, by reflecting on itself, the Great Spirit seems to “gaze” into its separate aspects, and each such individual “gaze”, each “focusing of attention”, serves as an individual aspect of it — a unit of knowledge — an individual Monad.
+Note that even this primordial creation is not a “collapse” or “fragmentation” of the Great Spirit as such; rather, it only translates Its сверхбытие and supraconsciousness into an “active” phase.
+In other words, reflecting Itself, the Great Spirit, as it were, “looks into” Its separate aspects; and each such separate “glance”, each such “focusing of attention,” appears as an individual aspect of It — a unit of cognition — an individual Monad.

-From this perspective it is clear that each Monad is not a part of the Great Spirit — in which there can be no fragmentation — but the Great Spirit itself in one of its infinite aspects, in one of its infinite perspectives on itself.
+From this point of view, it is clear that each Monad is not a part of the Great Spirit — in which there is not and cannot be any fragmentation — but rather the Great Spirit Itself in one of Its infinite aspects, in one of Its infinite glances upon Itself.

 shemhameforash

-Therefore each individual being (“self”) is, in relation to its “own” Monad, the same kind of differential aspect as that Monad is in relation to the Great Spirit.
-It is clear that all these levels of differentiation are conditional, since they are only instruments of the World process of Self-Knowledge, the filling of being — with consciousness — and, strictly speaking, from the absolute point of view only the integral supraconsciousness of the Great Spirit is real.
+Therefore, each separate being (the “selfhood”) is, in relation to “its” Monad, the same kind of differential aspect as that Monad is in relation to the Great Spirit.
+It is clear that all these levels of differentiation are conditional, since they are only instruments of the world-process of Self-knowledge, the filling of being with mind; and, strictly speaking, from the absolute point of view, only the integral supraconsciousness of the Great Spirit is real.

-At the same time each “separate” manifested being turns out to be merely an individual gaze of the Great Spirit upon a certain aggregate of its aspects, and yet this gaze maintains its separateness, often “overdoing” its separation, withdrawing from other “gazes”, entering into struggle with them and setting itself against other aspects of the same Unity.
+At the same time, every “separate” manifested being turns out to be merely an individual glance of the Great Spirit upon a definite constellation of Its aspects; and yet this glance maintains its separateness, often “going too far” in its separation and isolation from other “glances,” entering into struggle with them and opposing itself to other aspects of that same Unity.

-Just as the Great Spirit expresses itself in an infinite number of individual Monads, each Monad manifests itself as a succession of beings (selves), each self as a series of personalities, and each personality as a stream of discrete psychic states.
+Just as the Great Spirit expresses Itself through an infinite number of individual Monads, so each Monad manifests itself through a sequence of beings/selfhoods, each selfhood through a series of personalities, and each personality through a flow of discrete psychic states.

-The individual mind, the “ego”, by all means sustains its “existence” at all levels, from a discrete state up to selfhood, opposing itself to the “other”, separating from “others”, indulging in suffering (for suffering allows separateness to be maintained — the One does not suffer), and the reason for this, of course, is its deep sense of its own ephemerality, temporality, mortality.
+The singular mind — the “ego” — with all its might maintains its “existence” at all levels, beginning with an отдельное state and up to selfhood: opposing itself to the “rest,” separating itself from the “others,” and sinking into sufferings (since sufferings allow one to maintain isolation — the One does not suffer).
+The cause of this, of course, is its deep sensation of its own ephemerality, temporality, and mortality.

-Individuality as a necessary condition of self-knowledge does not imply separateness, and understanding this fact is extremely important for the Magus.
-On the one hand, the Magus does not allow himself to be merged, dissolved into the Unity, absorbed by the Unity, since that would disrupt the process of actualization, the Great Spirit’s self-knowledge.
-But on the other hand, the Magus does not fall into the trap of separateness; he does not enter into a destructive Luciferian opposition of himself as a unit against world wholeness.
-It is precisely this conception that forms the notion of the Pleroma — “union without mixing” — describing the actual, operative existence of the world’s fullness.
+Individuality as a necessary condition of self-knowledge does not mean separateness, and understanding this fact is extraordinarily important for the Magus.
+On the one hand, the Magus does not allow his dissolution, his melting into the Unity, his being absorbed by this Unity — since that would disrupt the process of actualization, the self-knowledge of the Great Spirit.
+But on the other hand, the Magus is not caught in the trap of separateness; he does not enter into the destructive Luciferian opposition of himself as a unit to the world-wholeness.
+It is precisely such a representation that forms the notion of “Pleroma” — “union without confusion” — describing the actual, operative existence of the world’s fullness.

-The Magus develops and manifests his individuality, balancing its “centrifugal” tendencies with the all-unifying force of love.
-The Magus is what he must be by nature — an individual unit of the World process, neither a “cog in the machine” nor the “navel of the world”, but the Great Spirit in one of the infinite number of its aspects, neither less than infinity, nor larger than a point.
+The Magus develops and manifests his individuality, balancing its “centrifugal” tendencies with the all-uniting power of love.
+The Magus is that which he must be by his nature — an individual unit of the World-process, neither a “cog in the system” nor the “navel of the earth,” but the Great Spirit in one of the infinite number of Its aspects — no less than infinity and no greater than a point.

 24 responses to Individuality and Separateness